Welcome! I'm Michael.

 Intro to Race in the United States for White People

 This is a non-political introduction to how race works in this country (written by an ENTP): where race came from and how it factors into America today.
 This is not at all about political correctness, and I'm firmly against shaming people.
 It's my attempt to explain a complex topic to other white people with clarity and kindness.

 Cryptocurrency is my newest obsession.
 As an ENTP in Myers-Briggs, I love that crypto is so multidisciplinary.
-It really feeds my cognitive functions of Ne (i.e., exploring possibilities) and Ti (i.e., logical accuracy) as an ENTP.
+It really feeds my cognitive functions of Ne (i.e., exploring possibilities) and Ti (i.e., logical accuracy).
 Especially if you're an ENTP or INTP as well, I believe this will fascinate you.